nshkrdotcom/synapse/lib/README.md

-# Axon Core
+# Synapse Core

-## Axon Core: Pydantic Integration
+## Synapse Core: Pydantic Integration

-This module provides the core functionality for integrating Axon with `pydantic-ai` and other Python-based AI agent systems.
+This module provides the core functionality for integrating Synapse with `pydantic-ai` and other Python-based AI agent systems.
 It handles the communication, schema translation, and tool definition mapping between the Elixir and Python worlds.

 **Key Components:**

-*   **`AxonCore.AgentProcess`:** A GenServer that manages the lifecycle of a Python agent process and facilitates communication via HTTP.
+*   **`SynapseCore.AgentProcess`:** A GenServer that manages the lifecycle of a Python agent process and facilitates communication via HTTP.
-*   **`AxonCore.HTTPClient`:**  A thin wrapper around an HTTP client library (e.g., `req` or `Finch`) to make requests to Python agents.
+*   **`SynapseCore.HTTPClient`:**  A thin wrapper around an HTTP client library (e.g., `req` or `Finch`) to make requests to Python agents.
-*   **`AxonCore.JSONCodec`:** Handles JSON encoding and decoding using `Jason`.
+*   **`SynapseCore.JSONCodec`:** Handles JSON encoding and decoding using `Jason`.
-*   **`AxonCore.SchemaUtils`:** Provides utilities for translating between Elixir data structures and JSON Schema, enabling schema validation across languages.
+*   **`SynapseCore.SchemaUtils`:** Provides utilities for translating between Elixir data structures and JSON Schema, enabling schema validation across languages.
-*   **`AxonCore.ToolUtils`:**  Manages the definition and execution of tools.
+*   **`SynapseCore.ToolUtils`:**  Manages the definition and execution of tools.
 It supports both Elixir-native tools and tools that are implemented in Python and called remotely.

 **Design Principles:**